 Throw disposable face coverings out at the end of the day at home

-The failure or refusal to comply with wearing a face covering will have consequences.
+The failure or refusal to comply with wearing a mask will have consequences.

 - Students may be subject to disciplinary action in accordance with the Code of Conduct.
-Repeated failure to comply with face covering requirements could result in suspension from school or transportation services.
+Repeated failure to comply with masking requirements could result in moving to remote only instruction, suspension from school or transportation services.

 - Employees will be subject to disciplinary consequences under NYS law and/or collective bargaining agreements.